micahwierenga/css-box-model-and-positioning/readme.md

 # CSS Box Model and Positioning

 Web pages, at a base level, are made out of boxes.
 As we've already seen with HTML, our website is basically a reverse game of tetris, in which each rectangular element stacks to the upper left based on how its shaped.
-Obviously, this is functional, but not orgnaized in the slightest.
+Obviously, this is functional, but not organized in the slightest.
 Today we're gonna look into one of the crucial ways to reshape these boxes into a more functional layout - the CSS Box Model.
 It will be a necessary cornerstone for almost every project you undertake.

 ### Objectives
 *After this lesson, students will be able to:*